critterandguitari/EYESY_Selector/README.md

 # EYESY_Selector
-OF app for selecting video engine
+OF app for selecting video engine and screen resolution